lcombs/GettingAndCleaningData/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# run_analysis creates two datasets:
+# all_merged.txt - all the merged datasets form the zip file
+# mean_std_data.txt - average over all_merged of each variable for activities and subjects